tranquangchau/php-remote-image-uploader/README.md

 ## Usage
 ###### If you use composer
-Add require `"ptcong/php-image-uploader": "5.0.*@dev"` to _composer.json_ and run `composer update`
+Add require `"ptcong/php-image-uploader": "dev-master"` to _composer.json_ and run `composer update`

 ###### If you don't use composer
+Download
+- `Loader.php` from https://github.com/ptcong/php-chipvn-classloader and put it to `ChipVN/ClassLoader` folder
-Download `ChipVN_Http_Request` from https://github.com/ptcong/php-http-class and put it to `ChipVN/Http` folder, then include two files:
+- `Client.php` from https://github.com/ptcong/php-http-class and put it to `ChipVN/Http` folder

-    include 'ChipVN_Http_Request.php';
+and include the code on the top of your file:

-    include 'ChipVN_ImageUploader_ImageUploader.php';
+    include '/path/path/ChipVN/ClassLoader/Loader.php';
+    ChipVN_ClassLoader_Loader::registerAutoLoad();

 then
 ### Upload to Picasa.
 To upload image to Picasa, you need to have some AlbumIds otherwise the image will be uploaded to _default_ album.
 To create new AlbumId faster, you may use echo `$uploader->addAlbum('testing 1');`

-    $uploader = ChipVN_ImageUploader_ImageUploader::make('Picasa');
+    $uploader = ChipVN_ImageUploader_Manager::make('Picasa');
     $uploader->login('your account here', 'your password here');
     // you can set upload to an albumId by array of albums or an album, system will get a random album to upload
     //$uploader->setAlbumId(array('51652569125195125', '515124156195725'));
     //$uploader->setAlbumId('51652569125195125');
     echo $uploader->upload(getcwd(). '/test.jpg');